supertuxkart/stk-blender/ReadMe.md

 3. (If you use any point lights) Run the <extras/convert_lights.py>

 ### Materials
 See <https://supertuxkart.net/Materials> for more information about materials.
-Note that the information has not yet been updated for Blender 2.80 and later,  but most of it still applies.

 ### Objects (SPM)
 Space-Partitioned Mesh format.
 The default and preferred 3D file format for the Antarctica engine.
 It is basically a OpenGL vertex buffer written into a file.
 Currently documentation about this format is scarce, but the following in-game source files may help in understanding this format better: